 - Your physician proves the test is the first part of a complete, Medicare-approved treatment program

 Not all allergy testing procedures are covered by Medicare.
-You should always check with your A person or organization that’s licensed to give health care.
-Doctors, nurses, and hospitals are examples of health care providers. and Medicare plan provider (if you have a Medicare Advantage plan) to understand which tests are covered.
+You should always check with your health care provider and Medicare plan provider (if you have a Medicare Advantage plan) to understand which tests are covered.

 Allergy Tests Covered by Medicare

-Even though Medicare Part B and Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B). cover medically-necessary allergy tests, they do not cover all types of tests.
+Even though Medicare Part B and Medicare Advantage plans cover medically-necessary allergy tests, they do not cover all types of tests.
 As a general rule, Medicare covers the following types of tests::7CMS.gov, “Allergy Testing“, Accessed November 23, 2021

 - Blood testing procedures – These tests test your blood for allergens if your body comes in contact with them.
 They analyze the presence of antibodies.